BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamics of the rotating BTZ black hole

 and

-We see from Fig.\ref{5a} that the heat capacity, $C_R$ for the charged rotating BTZ black hole is plotted against the Renyi entropy, $S_R$ in the fixed $(\Omega,\Phi)$ ensemble.
-We see for $l=1, \Omega=0.2$ and $\Phi=0.1$ there are divergences in the heat capacity curve for both the Renyi and Bekenstein-Hawking (BH) entropy cases.
-These divergences refer to the presence of Davies type phase transitions in this thermodynamic ensemble.
-We find that the heat capacity has a divergence at $S_R=10.44$ for $\lambda= 0.012$ as illustrated by the solid green curve.
-For the BH entropy case ($\lambda=0$) the divergence in the heat capacity is seen to occur at $S_R=11.08$ as depicted by the dashed curve in the figure.\\
+We see from Fig.\ref{5a} that the heat capacity, $C_R$ for the rotating BTZ black hole is plotted against the Renyi entropy, $S_R$ in the fixed $(J)$ ensemble.
+Here the solid green curve represents the heat capacity for the Renyi parameter, $\lambda=0.012$ whereas the black dashed line represents the heat capacity for the Bekenstein-Hawking(BH) entropy case $(\lambda=0)$.
+For the parameter $l=1$ and $ J=1$ we find that there are no divergences in the heat capacity curve for both the Renyi and Bekenstein-Hawking (BH) entropy cases. \\